-Pelsosi to keep House in session until coronavirus deal reached as election quickly approaches
+Pelosi to keep House in session until coronavirus deal reached as election quickly approaches

 Move comes as some Dems push compromise to pass bill before election